pixaverse-studios/xcodec/README.md

 # X-Codec-2.0
-Paper: LLaSA: Scaling Train Time and Test Time Compute for LLaMA based Speech Synthesis (Comming Soon!)
+Paper: LLaSA: Scaling Train-time and Test-time Compute for LLaMA-based Speech Synthesis (Comming Soon!)

 ## Directly used on Hugging Face